-You can still add co-authors that do not fall into these categories, but your publication will not be automatically be added to their profile and if you hover over their name on the publication page, you'll see the message 'Not yet on ResearchGate'.
-In order to claim authorship of the publication, your colleague will need to click on their name below the publication title or click on the blue arrow to the right of the title and select Claim authorship.
+You can still add co-authors that do not fall into these categories, but your publication will not be automatically be added to their profile and if you hover over their name on the publication page, you'll see the message 'Not yet on ResearchGate or hasn't claimed this research yet'.
+In order to claim authorship of the publication, your colleague will need to click on their name below the publication title or click on the More button to the right of the title and select Claim authorship - is this your work?.

 If your colleague has not yet claimed authorship of their publication, you can bring this to their attention by using the Share feature.
-To do so, go to the publication page, then click the blue 'Share' button above the title.
-Start typing your colleague's name, select the correct suggestion from the list when it appears, and then click Share, or Add message if you'd like to include a note before you share.
+To do so, go to the publication page, then click the blue Share button underneath the stats.
+Choose Share as a message, start typing your colleague's name, select the correct suggestion from the list when it appears, and then click Share, or Add message if you'd like to include a note before you share.